bayersglassey/geom2018/README.md

 ![A spider... robot](/www/img/player.png)

 It [has a website](http://depths.bayersglassey.com) which may or may not be up at the moment.
-If it's up, you should be able to play an old version of it online, thanks to the wonders of [Emscripten](https://emscripten.org/).
+If it's up, you should be able to play it online, thanks to the wonders of [Emscripten](https://emscripten.org/).
-The Emscripten version is from an old build, and seems to run into some nasty lag, so if you like it whatsoever, consider cloning this repo and attempting to build it locally!
+The Emscripten version may be from an older build, and seems to run into some nasty lag, probably because this game eats RAM like mad: the more you explore the map, the more stuff is rendered, and cached for the lifetime of the running executable.

+So if you enjoy playing it at all, consider cloning this repo and attempting to build it locally! :)

 ## How to compile & run the game